Synagogue of Trieste

 The Grand Synagogue

 Constructed in 1912 by a community that wanted to show its wealth and power, the synagogue of Trieste represents architecturally one of the most significant edifices of emancipated Judaism at the end of the nineteenth century.
-Somer, spacious, elegant, and free of any kitsch, the synagogue was designed by the architects Rugero and Arduino Berlam without any regard for expense.
-The decorations, in part inspired by those of certain Christian edifices of the Near East (i.e., Syrian), also show -in the mosaics, the starry dome, and the splendid luminosity of the interior- the influences of the styles fashionable in Vienna at the beginning of the twentieth century.
+Spacious, elegant, and free of any kitsch, the synagogue was designed by the architects Ruggero and Arduino Berlam without any regard for expense.
+The decorations, in part inspired by those of certain Christian edifices of the Near East (i.e., Syrian), also show – in the mosaics, the starry dome, and the splendid luminosity of the interior – the influences of the styles fashionable in Vienna at the beginning of the twentieth century.

-The old Jewish cemetery remains the heart of Judaism in the city.
-It s accessible on Via del Monte, a street that crawls toward the hill of San Giusto.
-Located at 5 Via del Monte is the Carlo and Vera Wagner Museum.
+The Jewish cemetery is at 4 via della Pace since 1843.
+The old one was on the hill of San Giusto (mid 15th century – mid 19th century), behind via del Monte, the steep street in which are now located the Jewish school and the Carlo and Vera Wagner Museum.
 This was formerly the location of an Ashkenazic oratory where German, Czech, and Polish refugees prayed before emigrating to Palestine between the wars.
+The building hosted the Jewish Agency for Israel, which helped thousands of people escape from Russian and then Nazi anti-Semitism.
 In fact, Jews called the port city of Trieste the “Door of Zion”.
-The ornaments and gold objects on display here are in some cases quite old; many come from Bohemia and Germany as well as from Italy.
+The oratory is now part of the Museum.
+Ornaments and gold objects on display here are in some cases quite antique; many come from Bohemia and Germany as well as from Italy.

-Narrow streets such as Via Ponte, near the Piazza Borsa give an idea of what this former Jewish quarter might have been like a century ago, when it was inhabited by poor Jews and still had four synagogues, whose discreet facades hid richly decorated interiors.
-The buildings and synagogues were totally razed in the 1930s to the great joy of the Jewish community of Trieste, which had no desire to see the remains of their miserable past.
+Narrow streets such as Via del Ponte, near the Piazza della Borsa give an idea of what this former Jewish quarter might have been like a century ago, when it was inhabited by poor Jews and still had four synagogues, whose discreet facades hid richly decorated interiors.
+The buildings and synagogues of the early Ghetto were totally razed in the 1930s to the great joy of the heads of the Jewish community of Trieste, which had no desire to see the remains of their miserable past.
 Many of the synagogue’s furnishings are now in Israel.

 The Caffè San Marco near the Grand Synagogue, a favorite haunt of Trieste’s intelligentsia, remains one of the most memorable places in the city.
 Italo Svevo frequented Caffè San Marco, as did a number of artists and writers both Jewish and non-Jewish.
 The traditions continues today with authors such as Claudio Magris, who dedicated the magnificent pages Microcosmes (Paris: Gallimard, 1998) to the café.
 The turn-of-century Viennese Succession-style interior is remarkable -as are the coffee and food.

-Renowned throughout the city for the quality of its products -not to mention its interior decor- the celebrated pastry shop La Bomboniera was also, until the 1930s, a kosher pasticeria whose Purim cakes made between February and March delighted Trieste’s residents, Jewish and non-Jewish alike.
+Renowned throughout the city for the quality of its products – not to mention its interior decor – the celebrated pastry shop La Bomboniera was also, until the 1930s, a kosher pasticceria whose Purim cakes made between February and March delighted Trieste’s residents, Jewish and non-Jewish alike.

 The poet and writer Umberto Saba’s masterpiece Canzionere was first published in his bookstore in 1921.
 The shop, which he managed until his death in 1956, has remained as it was during Saba’s lifetime, when he was often found engaged in long discussions with the customers and friends he received here.